ralanbowman/ralanbowman.github.io/index.md

 * Documentation for RESTful APIs (JSON and XML)
 * User guides and release notes
 * READMEs and man pages for command line UNIX/Linux/*BSD applications
-* Documenting platform APIs using Doxygen and Javadoc (limited experience)
+* Documentation for platform APIs using Doxygen and Javadoc (limited experience)
 * JavaScript function/method documentation (limited experience)

 I also have experience with: